TheColorPlum/IBOB/docs/deployment.md

 ## Directory

+We mostly describe the process of deploying the directory in a [Google doc](https://docs.google.com/document/d/1HEz8ke7DDHz3HShVo8a9Hojq1TtEkDl_qS5K6n7w0hc/edit).

+Below we also document some additional details.

+### Initialization script

+> Note: The main.sh currently does not work for deployment.
+We are working on a new way of scripting the deployment, once we figure out how to do it manually.

 The directory's initialization is relatively simple.
 It needs to create the database/tables and start the server.
 This is automated by the script `main.sh` in the `initialization/` folder (the other scripts are run by `main.sh`).

 ### Constants